Benefitax India Desk

 Mr. Jayant Kirloskar and our Managing Director Mr. Oliver Biernat are mainly responsible for our India Desk.
 We help Indian companies to establish and develop their commercial operations in Germany.
 Benefitax offers all types of services in taxation and accounting for commercial operations in Germany to Indian and South Asian companies.
 Our India Desk predominantly serves as coordinator and facilitator.
 We provide e.g. expert opinions on cross-border VAT issues, transfer pricing or international tax planning within the context of tax consultation.
 Upon request, we can serve as a central contact point for all types of questions.
 All our employees speak English – and Mr. Kirloskar can even help you further in Hindi and Marathi.

 Since end of 2019 our managing director Oliver Biernat is the vice president of “The Indus Entrepreneurs Deutschland – TiE e.V.”, the German chapter of TiE Global, an entrepreneurial association with roots in India and in the USA.
 With 13,000 members TiE Global is a nonprofit venture devoted to entrepreneurs in all industries, at all stages, from incubation, throughout the entrepreneurial lifecycle.
-With a global reach and a local focus, the heart of TiE efforts lies in its five foundational programs, – Mentoring, Networking, Education, Funding, and Incubation.
+With a global reach and a local focus in 61 regional chapters, the heart of TiE efforts lies in its five foundational programs, – Mentoring, Networking, Education, Funding, and Incubation.
 For more details please click here.

 Our experiences in India

 Our experts regularly head to India and present about topics like “Invest in Germany” as well as taxation and accounting.
 Our Managing Director Oliver Biernat, the head of our India desk Mr. Jayant Kirloskar and the President of TiE Germany Mr. David Gower, have visited the TiE Global Summit 4 in Delhi on November 14-15, 2019.